What is Mumps?

 - College dorms

-You can also spread mumps by taking part in certain adult-type behaviors, like:
+You can also spread mumps in other ways, like:

 - Using another person’s lipstick